Tapioca Pudding

 • Too thick: If the pudding is thicker than you prefer, add a splash of milk to the pan and stir.

 • DIY double boiler: To make a double boiler, you need 2 pots, one of which fits inside the other.
-Fill the bottom pot with one or two inches of water.
-Next, fit the top pot inside (make sure the water doesn’t touch the upper pot) and turn on your stove to a simmer.
+Add one to two inches of water in the bottom of the pan saucepan.
+Next, fit the top pot (or bowl) inside (make sure the water doesn’t touch the upper pot) and turn on your stove to a simmer.
 As the water heats up and steam is released, the steam stays trapped between the two pots, which then heats the ingredients in the top pot.

 • Add-ins: Much like with rice pudding, you can jazz up homemade Tapioca Pudding with a variety of mix-ins and toppings.
-Switch up the spices (ground ginger, cardamom, nutmeg) or add fruit, nuts, or citrus zest.
+Switch up the spices (ground ginger, cardamom, nutmeg) or add fruit, nuts, or lemon zest.
+Or, dust with cocoa powder.

 More fish fry favorites